stephanmg/calorimetry/_sources/intro.rst.txt

    :align: center
    :scale: 50%

-   Figure 16: 1-way ANCOVA for DAKO and total heat production adjusted for fat mass
+   Figure 16: 1-way ANCOVA for DAKO and  production adjusted for fat mass

 We do confirm with the *Statistical testing* and *Details* panel, that in fact the